The differential in #1559 is mounted in a fabricated steel sub-frame suspended in rubber. This was how it looked when I received it.

-Here’s the somewhat boring video in “cornering” mode.
-Toward the end, you can see the side windows being thrown about in the seat pockets (yeah, I should have taken them out first) but there was no significant movement of the differential!
+Here’s the video in “cornering” mode.
+Toward the end, you can see the side windows being thrown about in the seat pockets (I should have taken them out first), but there was no significant movement of the differential!

 In these preliminary drives, 1559 had been handling reasonably well, but as an ultimate test of it’s stability, I entered the car in an autocross.

-I figured that the worst that could happen was that I’d make an utter fool of myself, and have to polish a lot of rubber smudges off the sides of the car.
+I figured that the worst that could happen was that I’d make a fool of myself and have to polish rubber smudges off the sides of the car.